 - Travel to The Tramsheds at Harold Park to look at adaptive reuse of a heritage transport building

-- Visit The White Bay Power Station with Urban Growth NSW to learn about the site’s development
+- Visit The White Bay Power Station with Landcom staff to learn about the site’s development

 - Work in teams to design an effective and sustainable transport system for The White Bay Power Station site.